-A tree canopy assessment can help a community determine how much of their total land area is covered by trees, identify the location of those trees, and identify where there are new opportunities to plant trees.
-Tree canopy assessments also determine the amount and location of impervious cover in a community.
+A tree canopy assessment is a tool to quantify how much of a community's land area is covered by trees, identify the location of those trees, and identify where there are opportunities to plant trees.
+Tree canopy assessments also determine the amount and location of impervious cover.
 Depending on how a tree canopy assessment is conducted canopy cover can be assessed by watershed, zoning or land use category, political boundary, neighborhood, business district, census tract, or individual parcel.
-Results of an assessment can be evaluated through the lens of a specific community needs and can provide a blueprint of available and unavailable tree planting and conservation opportunities.
+Results of an assessment can be evaluated through the lens of specific needs and can provide a blueprint of available and unavailable tree planting and conservation opportunities.
 These resources explore the value of and tools for tree canopy assessments.

 Tree Canopy Assessment Approaches and Tools